 How this works:

 When you call and reserve a photo blind, you are agreeing to enter the blind at approximately 5 pm on the day of your reservation and not leave it until a staff person comes to pick you up after 9 am the next morning.
 A camping chemical toilet is provided for use inside the blind.
 You will experience the cranes flying in at dusk and leaving the river in the morning.
 Each blind is $250 plus tax and has a capacity of two people.
-(Cancellation policy: Participants can receive 95% back if cancelled 2 weeks prior to reservation dates.)

 The blinds are constructed of wood and measure approximately 6 ft.
 H x 8 ft.
 W x 6 ft.
 D. The floors are carpeted for comfort.
 Window heights are designed for sitting.
 Rowe Sanctuary has a limited number of camp-style chairs available for use but bringing your own seat is recommended.
 Each season, we locate each blind to optimize light based on input from professional wildlife photographers and for ease of access to the crane roosting areas.
 Due to management practices and river conditions, these locations may vary from year to year.
 This year, some of the blinds have switched locations.